 Glad you asked.
 You could start with Divorceify.
 Use their Divorce GPS to get matched with the legal help and resources best suited for your situation.

-If you are in California (other states coming soon), you can use our Divorce Navigator (think: Turbo Tax for divorce) to handle the legal or level up to Divorce Plus to have a legal assistant walk you and/or your soon-to-be-ex through the entire divorce.
+If you are in California or Colorado (other states coming soon), you can use our Divorce Navigator (think: Turbo Tax for divorce) to handle the legal or level up to Divorce Plus to have a legal assistant walk you and/or your soon-to-be-ex through the entire divorce.
 When and if you need some help with the substantive part of your divorce (negotiating with your ex), you can access a lawyer or mediator in increments as small as 30 minutes.
 Request a quote here or schedule a free 15 minute call.